To provide responsive leadership to support schools and families and to protect the rights of all students.

 The program monitoring unit provides training and oversight of special education programs through monitoring to ensure compliance with federal and state law.
 The fiscal monitoring unit provides training and oversight of special education funds through monitoring to ensure compliance.
 See the Monitoring page for more.

 Maltreatment of Minors Reporting

-This division investigates and issues reports on allegations of alleged abuse, neglect or sexual abuse of children that occur in Minnesota public schools by school district employees.
-Read more about the Maltreatment of Minors Reporting Act and mandated reporting.
+This unit investigates reports of alleged physical abuse, neglect or sexual abuse of children that occur in Minnesota public schools by school employees.
+See the Student Maltreatment page.

 Pupil Fair Dismissal Act

-When a student is removed from school for disciplinary reasons, the Pupil Fair Dismissal Act assures the student certain rights.
-More information can be found on the Student Discipline and Truancy page.
+When a student is removed from school for disciplinary reasons, the Pupil Fair Dismissal Act assures certain student rights.
+See the Student Discipline and Truancy page.

 2014 Part B Annual State Application

 The 2014 Part B Annual State Application includes statements of assurances for Minnesota’s program for children with disabilities and proposed descriptions for the use of federal grant funds.
 The application is posted below.

 The Minnesota Department of Education is required to publish the FFY 2014 Part B Application before submitting it to the Office of Special Education Programs (OSEP).
 The plan must be publicly available throughout the state for at least a 60-day period, with a minimum 30-day public comment period required within that timeframe.
 The application will be available for review until April 30, 2014.
 MDE will accept public comment on this document through March 27, 2014.
 Submit comments to firstname.lastname@example.org.